SheylaPopovich/password-generator/03-JavaScript-sp/01-Activities/06-Stu_Primitive-Types/README.md

 * There are two more primitive value types in JavaScript.
 Can you explain what `BigInt` and `Symbol` are?

+BigInt is a built-in object in JavaScript that provides a way to represent whole numbers larger than 253-1.
+The largest number that JavaScript can reliably represent with the Number primitive is 253-1, which is represented by the MAX_SAFE_INTEGER constant.
+This has various uses where operations on large numbers are required.

+Syntax:

+BigInt( number )
+or
+Appending n to end of an integer literal

 Use [Google](https://www.google.com) or another search engine to research this.

 ---